Glossary

-Instance segmentation is a computer vision task that involves detecting and delineating each distinct object of interest appearing in an image.
+Instance segmentation involves detecting and delineating each distinct object of interest appearing in an image.
 Unlike traditional object detection, which provides bounding boxes around objects, instance segmentation goes a step further by identifying the exact pixel-wise location of each individual object, producing a more precise and detailed understanding of the image’s content.

 Instance segmentation is essential in scenarios where it’s important not only to detect objects but also to distinguish between multiple instances of the same object class and understand their precise shapes and locations within an image.